Dynatrace/ufo/howto/README.md

  and upload the all files (*.html, *.css, font.*, ...) that are contained in the `data` folder through the Web UI using the firmware upload form. those files will be automatically put on the ESP8266 file system.

+ Note: if you want to modify the contents of the webpage, you need to regenerate WebContent.h using Convert_bin2c.py .
+ For that to run you need to have Python 2.7+ installed.

 ##Configure the UFO
 Check out the ![__Quickstart guide__](../quickstart/readme.md) to configure the UFO.